Skip to content

 I can be in the middle of writing a children’s chapter book or middle grade and need to adjust my thinking to work on a picture book.
 This has to be done without losing a beat and without getting overwhelmed.

 Keep in mind that each genre in the children’s arena is different.
 Words, situations, ages, sentence lengths, and so on are different.
-You must be flexible to write in multiple genres within the same day.
+You must be flexible to write in multiple genres on the same day.

 So, these are three of the most important elements needed to be a successful children’s ghostwriter.